meqtMac/dotfiles/README.md

 Storage my dotfiles.

 ## vim
-configurations and color scheme are stored in `vimrc` and vim directory
+configurations and color scheme are stored in `vimrc` and `vim` directory

 ## zsh
-I personally use oh-my-zsh and I store my theme and pulgin chose inside zsh
+I personally use oh-my-zsh and I store my theme and pulgin chose inside `zshrc`